Children's Comprehensive Bible Question Quiz

 b.
 Hebrew.

-b.
-The Old Testament was primarily written in Hebrew.
+The Old Testament was primarily written in the Hebrew language.

 -